Skip to main content

 Module description

-This module introduces you to the main mathematical and numerical techniques used in quantitative finance.
-The course is divided into three sub-modules and illustrated by examples drawn from this subject area.
+In this module we introduce you to the main mathematical and numerical techniques used in quantitative finance.
+The module is divided into three parts:

 You will also become acquainted with suitable languages and computer packages for financial applications (C++ and Matlab).